 TMS 2.0 management restricts the granting of the role that allows local TMS 2.0 administrators to create and assign responsibilities to lower-level TMS 2.0 administrators.
 This returns oversight control to the Department level of who can grant access to TMS 2.0 data.
 TMS 2.0 Administrators are required to complete role-based training for various levels of administration, all users are required to sign Rules of Behavior as part of their security awareness and privacy training.
-Standardized TMS

-2.0 Administrator privileging rules have been established and supported, as well as auditing logs and procedures put in place to ensure consistent implementation.
+Standardized TMS 2.0 Administrator privileging rules have been established and supported, as well as auditing logs and procedures put in place to ensure consistent implementation.

-Version Date: October 1, 2022 Page 17 of 40 2.4c Does access require manager approval?
+2.4c Does access require manager approval?